pursaa/movie-ticket/README.md

   * Create a constructor from those inputs
   * Create a constructor method to evaluate price
   * Method will consider movie, time and age to output price
+  * Are you old enough to watch the movie
+  * How much will it cost to watch the movie